raeeceip/hack-the-tunnels-starter-2024/README.md

 Students will be tasked with recreating and improving many of the core components of the application.

+## Important Files and Folders

+### Client

+- `main.tsx`: Initialises app and describes routing for pages
+- `client/src/pages`: Where code for individual pages in the web app live
+- `client/src/components`: Where code for "components" (ui pieces reusable across pages) live
+- `client/src/layouts`: Where code for "layouts", which are kind of like "page themes" live
+- `client/src/infrastructure/ServiceAPI`: Where code the evokes the Service via RESTful API live

+### Service

+- `service/src/api/router.ts`: Where Express.js RESTful API routes are defined
+- `service/src/api/routes`: Where all other routers are defined
+- `service/src/services`: "Services" are code that handle "business logic" like creating a timetable, handling user login, etc.
+- `service/src/db/schema.prisma`: Where our database's schema is defiend.
+A database schema is the "shape" our data is stored in.

 ## Views

 ### Login Page - `/`